 The Cloud Chambers used before and immediately after the WW-II in particle physics were replaced by instruments called Bubble chambers.
 The Bubble chamber (see Fig 16) was usually filled with a liquid gas such as hydrogen and had a piston which, just like the expansion Cloud chamber, moved synchronously with the accelerator beam pulses and brought the liquid in a superheated state (about to boil).
-Charged particle going through the chamber created boiling-seeds which eventually become bubbles.
-Hence, charged particle tracks could be seen as series of small bubbles.
+Charged particle going through the chamber will create boiling-seeds which eventually become bubbles.
+Hence, charged particle traces could be seen as series of small bubbles.
 Cameras we synchronized with the Bubble Chamber expansion and would make pictures of the interactions.
-The pictures were digitaized offline and were converted to data files to be used for analysis.
 Such a picture of a positive pion decaying in to a positive muon and a muon neutrino is shown in Fig. 17.

 The Bubble Chambers were filled with a liquid in contrast to the Cloud Chambers which were filled with a vapor.
-Hence, one could achieve larger event samples using beams of similar intensity.
-Furthermore they could expand faster and be easily synchronized with the accelerator beams.
-Both these two features made the Bubble Chambers superior to the Cloud Chambers because they could record larger samples of interactions and one could study more rare phenomena than before such as neutrino interactions with matter.
+Hence, one could achieve larger event samples suing beams of similar intensity.
+Further more they could expand faster and be easily synchronized with the accelerator beams.
+Both these two features made the Bubble Chambers superior to the Cloud Chambers since they could record larger samples of interactions and one could study more rare phenomena than before such as neutrino interactions with matter.